ProFireHazards/Curion/README.md

-This is the Curion HUD for Python, it can be used on Debian-based Linux desktop systems to build custom heads-up-display headsets.
-It is made with YOLO V3!
+This is the Curion HUD for Python, it can be used on Debian-based Linux desktop systems and windows probably to build custom heads-up-display headsets.
+It is made with YOLO V3/V5!
+1. Ignore all these steps it's all outdated, you are all on your own.

-1. Install the required things using CurionV2/darknet/Curion downoad.py
+2. Install the required things using CurionV2/darknet/Curion downoad.py

-2. Launch CurionV2/darknet/Curion-HUD.py
+3. Launch CurionV2/darknet/Curion-HUD.py

-3. Fiddle with cv2.VideoCapture(0) and change 0 to different values until your camera shows up on startup
+4. Fiddle with cv2.VideoCapture(0) and change 0 to different values until your camera shows up on startup

 #IF MAKING HEADSET